 May 18 - May 18, 2017

-We're coming to Nanjing University for an afternoon program on Thursday, May 18 around the scholarly publishing process.
+We're coming to Nanjing University, Room H301, Building of Chemistry Department, for an afternoon program on Thursday, May 18 around the scholarly publishing process.
 We'll be discussing preparing a manuscript, the peer review process, copyright and ethics, and science communication with the editors from ACS Applied Materials & Interfaces:

 Prof. Kirk S. Schanze, Editor-in-Chief